layilin/SP23-33852/_texts/sc-page080.md

 - IN Biscay's stormy seas an armed ship,
 - Or force superiour, from loud Charente's wave
 - Clapt them on board.
 The frighted flying crew
-- Their colours strike; when dauntless Junior, sir'd [490]
+- Their colours strike; when dauntless Junio, fir'd [490]
 - With noble indignation, kill'd the chief,
 - Who on the bloody deck dealt slaughter round.
 - The Gauls retreat; the Britons loud huzza;